So what are Gibson's Laws?

 And oh, how I sometimes wish that it was – normally late at night when I’m stewing on a problem and wishing that I could just solve it just like they do in the movies.

-Also, it means that those righteously indignant fights you play out in your head where you take on the world and win… ain’t gonna happen.
+Also, it means that those righteously indignant arguments you play out in your head where you take on the world and win… ain’t gonna happen.

 Gibson's Fifth Law - Only God does silver bullets